 Taylor World Outreach (TWO) ministries are as diverse as the students who volunteer and lead them.
 From promoting community awareness of social justice issues to playing dodgeball with local elementary kids, there is something for everyone.
 Just as we love and encourage those within our community, we want to love and encourage those beyond our campus.
 While each of these opportunities is unique in its purpose and focus, they all provide our students with character-shaping experiences they will never forget.

-Community Outreach: shares the love and gospel of Jesus Christ in the surrounding community, and includes thirteen outreach ministries geared toward children, teens, adults, and athletes with disabilities.
-These ministries include:
+Share the love and gospel of Jesus Christ in the surrounding community through 13 outreach ministries geared toward children, teens, adults, and athletes with disabilities.

 - Basics: brings college student leaders and 3rd-6th grade community kids together in a high-energy weekly club featuring Bible study, worship, Scripture memory, mentoring, and lots of dodgeball.